 There are only a few small settlements on the island, with a handful of accommodation and eating options – mostly near Point Lookout in the northeast.
 On the west coast, Dunwich is where the ferries dock.
 Amity is a small village on the northwestern corner.
 Much of the island’s southern section is closed to visitors due to sand mining.

-North and South Stradbroke Islands used to be joined, but a savage storm severed the sand spit between the two in 1896.
-Sand mining used to be a major industry, although these days only the southwest of the island is mined.
+Interestingly, North and South Stradbroke Islands used to be one single island, but a savage storm blew through the sand spit between the two in 1896.